 - Squeezing the buttocks and thighs instead of the inner pelvic floor muscles.

-How Long to Strengthen?
+How Long to Notice Results?

 It can take up to 5-6 months of regular exercise to strengthen weak pelvic floor muscles.
 Some women start to notice that their prolapse symptoms start to decrease 3-4 weeks of daily pelvic floor exercise